dekorateio/dekorate/readme.md

      }
 }
 ```
-Along we the resources that ap4k usually generates, there will be also an `Application` custom resource.
+Along we the resources that dekorate usually generates, there will be also an `Application` custom resource.

 ###  Framework integration